Remortgage Calculator

 Switch lender or stay with current?

 Staying with current lender is typically simpler (no full application process, often just a rate-switch form) but may not get the best rate.
-Switching lender involves a full application including credit check and valuation, but can unlock better rates.
+Switching lender involves a full application including credit check and valuation, but can secure better rates.
 Rule of thumb: if the best external rate is 0.2%+ below your lender's retention offer, switching is usually worthwhile despite the admin.
 If the gap is smaller, staying is usually right.
 Mortgage brokers can check both simultaneously — worth using for significant mortgages.

 The loan-to-value tier effect